umyelab/LabGym/README.md

 LabGym can:

 1. **TRACK** multiple animals / objects without restrictions on recording environments
-2. **IDENTIFY** user-defined interactive or non-interactive behaviors without restrictions on behavior types / animal species
+2. **IDENTIFY** user-defined social or non-social behaviors without restrictions on behavior types / animal species
 3. **QUANTIFY** user-defined behaviors by providing quantitative measures for each behavior
 4. **MINE** the analysis results to show statistically significant findings